 There are also third party products for large scale migrations, such as Transcend Migrator.

-Switching Over to Business Gmail
+Switching Over to Gmail for Business

 Once your users’ old emails are migrated or ready to be migrated, it’s time to flip the switch to Gmail.